Goinn/Trashbin/README.md

 # Trashbin

-Adds a button to delete songs for Synth Riders [PCVR] Deleted songs will be added to NoodleManagerX' blacklist
+Adds a button to delete songs for Synth Riders [PCVR]

+Deleted songs will be added to NoodleManagerX's blacklist

 ![preview](preview.png)